osixia/docker-openldap/README.md

 This file is deleted right after startup files are processed for the first time, then all of these values will not be available in the container environment.

 This helps to keep your container configuration secret.
-If you don't care all environment variables can be defined in **default.yaml** and everything will work fine :)
+If you don't care all environment variables can be defined in **default.yaml** and everything will work fine.

 Required and used for new ldap server only:
 - **LDAP_ORGANISATION**: Organisation name.
 Defaults to `Example Inc.`